 If you completed your Preliminary Credential at another institution, you must complete additional coursework, which must include a total of 24 post-B.A. units, of which six semester or nine quarter units may be applied from another institution.
-At least 16 of the 24 semester units must be completed at Pacific Oaks.

 Professional Clear Credential course requirements: